Wiwaltill/Wiwaltill/README.md

 🇩🇪 I´m from Germany.

-🎓 I still go to school.
+🎓 I am doing an apprenticeship as a media designer in image and sound at WDR in Cologne.

 👀 I’m interested in light- & showtech, playing drums & filming.